gmongaras/YOLOX_From_Scratch/README.md

 # Project Requirements

 This project was written in Python.
-At the time of this README update, `python 3.8.10` was used, but any python up to 3.9 should work.
+At the time of this README update, `python 3.8.10` was used, but any Python up to 3.9 should work.

 The following libraries with their versions are needed to completely run this project:
 ```